New Jersey Institute of Technology: J. Robert and Barbara A. Hillier College of Architecture and Design (HCAD)

 The College of Architecture and Design houses the School of Architecture (SOA) and the School of Art and Design.
-The college offers undergraduate degrees in architecture, digital design, industrial design, and interior design as well as graduate degrees in architecture, infrastructure planning, and urban systems.
 HCAD is the only college at NJIT to have its own designated library.
 The library contains materials related to the majors offered in HCAD in the form of periodicals, reference materials, rare books, visual materials, including architectural drawings, prints, postcards, and maps, digital databases, and a materials library.

-The college offers a pre-college summer program for high school students.

 Ying Wu College of Computing Sciences (YWCC)

 The Computer Science department, part of the Ying Wu College of Computing Sciences, is the largest at NJIT, comprising more than one fifth of the student population.
 It is also the largest computer science department among all research universities in the New York metropolitan area.

-The department offers a full range of degree programs in computer science (BA/BS, MS and PhD), in addition to emerging interdisciplinary programs: Telecommunication (MS), Bioinformatics (BS/MS), and Computing and Business (BS/MS).
-The Bioinformatics degree is also available in a pre-med option.

-In December 2019, the school opened a satellite site in Jersey City that focuses on financial technology training for those working in the financial industry on Wall Street and in Jersey City.
+In December 2019, the college opened a satellite facility in Jersey City that focuses on financial technology aimed at the professionals working in the financial industry on Wall Street and in Jersey City, aka Wall St. West.

 Martin Tuchman School of Management (MTSM)

 The Martin Tuchman School of Management was established in 1988 and was accredited by the Association to Advance Collegiate Schools of Business in 1997.
-It offers programs in finance, accounting, marketing, management information systems, international business, technological entrepreneurship, and corporate communications in conjunction with Rutgers University.

-Degrees available include a Bachelor of Science program (four years, 124 credits), a Master of Science in management program (30 credits), and two Master of Business Administration (MBA) programs: One regular (48 credits; two years for full-time students, three or four years for part-time students) and the other an accelerated 18-month Executive MBA program for managers and professionals.
-MTSM also offers a PhD. degree in Business Data Science.
-Research areas include fintech, innovation management, and the advancement of technologies in the business domain including deep learning and distributed ledgers.
+Degrees available include a Bachelor of Science, a Master of Science in management, a Master of Business Administration (MBA) program, and an Executive MBA program for managers and professionals.
+MTSM also offers a PhD degree in Business Data Science.
 MTSM hosts entrepreneurship programs for the regional community, including the NSF I-Corps, the New Venture Assistance Program, and the Greater Newark–Jersey City Regional Business Model Competition.